Double-baked cheese soufflés

 Put a ladle full of the cheesy egg mix into each ramekin.

-Serve with bacon, pear and walnut salad.
+Serve with a pear salad.

 - Inspiration taken from